aws-samples/serverless-patterns/lambda-sqs-best-practices-cdk/README.md

 # Lambda SQS Best Practices with AWS CDK

-This pattern demonstrates how to implement AWS Lambda with Amazon SQS using best practices, including AWS Lambda Powertools for structured logging, metrics, and tracing.
-The pattern includes proper error handling, dead-letter queue configuration, and comprehensive operational monitoring.
+This pattern demonstrates a production-ready implementation of AWS Lambda processing messages from Amazon SQS using AWS CDK.
+It serves as a reference architecture for building robust, observable, and maintainable serverless applications, featuring AWS Lambda Powertools integration for enhanced observability through structured logging, custom metrics, and distributed tracing with X-Ray.
+The pattern implements comprehensive error handling with automatic retries and Dead Letter Queue (DLQ) configuration, along with a detailed CloudWatch Dashboard for operational monitoring.
+Security is enforced through least privilege IAM roles, while operational excellence is maintained through proper resource configurations and cost optimizations.
+This enterprise-grade solution includes batch message processing, configurable timeouts, message validation, and a complete monitoring strategy, making it ideal for teams building production serverless applications that require high reliability, observability, and maintainability.

 <img src="./resources/Lambda-SQS-Best-Practice.png" alt="Architecture" width="100%"/>